code-423n4/2023-05-venus/README.md

 Ultimately, when we launch the contest, this contest repo will be made public and will contain the smart contracts to be reviewed and all the information needed for contest participants.
 The findings repo will be made public after the contest report is published and your team has mitigated the identified issues.

-Some of the checklists in this doc are for **C4 (🐺)** and some of them are for **you as the contest sponsor (⭐️)**.

----

-# Contest setup

-## 🐺 C4: Set up repos
-- [ ] Add the information from the scoping form to the "Scoping Details" section at the bottom of this readme.
-- [ ] Add matching info to the [code423n4.com public contest data here](https://github.com/code-423n4/code423n4.com/blob/main/_data/contests/contests.csv))
-- [ ] Add sponsor to this private repo with 'maintain' level access.
-- [ ] Send the sponsor contact the url for this repo to follow the instructions below and add contracts here.
-- [ ] Delete this checklist.

 # Repo setup

 ## ⭐️ Sponsor: Add code to this repo